Bill DeMott: Allegations of misconduct and departure (2015)

 During a May 2015 podcast with Vince Russo, Vélez asserted that her reporting DeMott's alleged misconduct in 2012 to WWE officials was the likely reason WWE released her (i.e., as retribution) shortly thereafter.

+Other media

+DeMott voiced himself in the video game WWE 2K15.
+His character is a coach in the MyCareer mode.

+Filmography

 Personal life

-DeMott married his first wife, Rose Azzolino, in 1987.
-The marriage was annulled in 2004.
-They had two daughters: Casey, who was born two months premature on July 7, 1993, and Keri, who was born on January 9, 1995 and died in a car accident as a result of a drunk driver in Orlando, Florida on October 10, 2015.
+DeMott was married to his first wife from 1987 to 2004.
+They had a daughter, Keri Anne DeMott, who was killed in a collision with a drunk driver in 2015, leading DeMott and his wife to fund an organization to campaign against drunk driving.

-DeMott married his second wife, Lacey Storey, on December 18, 2004.
-They have a son, William Charles DeMott III, who was born on November 2, 2008.
+He married his second wife on December 18, 2004.